bennetthub500/personal/_portfolio/APIdemo511.md

 My current API documentation experience is with material covered by an NDA that can't be shared.
 I created this abbreviated demo to provide an approximation of my API docs knowledge.

 **Note:** Detailed information re: the full range of parameters, responses, error messages, etc. is not included.
+The Swagger UI does not allow the use of tables to display content.
 The content is located in a YAML file and is hosted on SmartBear's Swaggerhub website.
 This demo was created by me without the assistance of anyone at 511.org.